yannick-cw/notionfy/README.md

   - adjusting to notion api change
 - `0.3.0`
   - Now adds the reference of where the highlight is as first line to the content in Notion
+- `0.3.1`
+  - Api Limit changed to 100 for Notion, currently only a limited (< 100) number of highlights is supported until pagination is added